GamerClassN7/Smart_Home/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ## Built with
-This section briefly lists major frameworks that you duino-coin uses:
+This section briefly lists major frameworks that Smart_Home uses:
 * [PHP](https://www.php.net)
 * [JS](https://www.javascript.com)
 * HTML